yinrong/node-sqlx/README.md

 ## database list
 * mysql
-* extend to use any database
+* define custom function to use any database or service

 ## feature list
 * changelog/oplog